wibosco/CoreDataServices/README.md

 $ pod install
 ```

+> CocoaPods 0.39.0+ is required to build CoreDataServices.

 ##Usage

-CoreDataServices is mainly composed of a suite of categories that extend `NSManagedObjectContext`:
+CoreDataServices is mainly composed of a suite of categories that extend `NSManagedObjectContext`.

 ####Retrieving